patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 * *MM-DD-YYYY*
 * *johnsmith@example.com*

 **Note:** Once users start typing, placeholder text disappears.
-Consider communicating crucial formatting requirements through helper text instead.
+Consider communicating crucial formatting requirements or directions with helper text instead.

 See our [text input guidelines](/components/text-input/design-guidelines) for more specific guidance on writing placeholder text for text input fields.

 ### Helper text

-Include critical secondary information, the information a user must have in order to provide the right input.
-Let the user know any conditions for their inputted information to avoid any unnecessary errors, like specifying that an inputted name for a new asset must be a unique one.
+Use helper text to display critical secondary information that helps users input correct information on their first attempt.
+Describe any conditions for their inputted information to prevent unnecessary errors, like specifying that a name for a new file or asset must be a unique one.

 ### Popovers

-Include background information and additional context as field-level help.
+Use popovers to supply background information and additional context as field-level help.
 Popover content should help define unfamiliar terms or concepts that novice users may not know offhand.
+Popover content can also help users find required information, such as an account number, order number, or employee ID.

+Examples:
+- *Find your order number in your order confirmation email or at the top of your paper receipt.*
+- *You can find your employee ID number at the bottom of your employee ID card.*

+See our [popover guidelines](/components/popover/design-guidelines#content) for more information on writing effective popover content.

 ### Error messages

-Error messages help users break down barriers between form errors and successful form submission.
+Use error messages to help users break down barriers between form errors and successful form submission.
 Whether you surface error messages on loss of focus or on submission, be sure to alert users to specific errors within their form and provide key actions they can use to fix them.

 If a user leaves a required field empty or incomplete, use a field level error message to communicate the error in as little words as possible: *Required* or *Required field*.